-This Cambridge University Library site advises me that Georgiladakis was active in North Africa in the 1880s (they say ca. 1880/1889) and produced scenic and topographical views, much in the manner of Zangaki.
+A now long gone Cambridge University Library site advised me that Georgiladakis was active in North Africa in the 1880s (they say ca. 1880/1889) and produced scenic and topographical views, much in the manner of Zangaki.
 Seven images would seem to be in the Library archives.
 That is all that I can so far find.

 In view of photographs being identified as being 'Peridis & Georgiladakis', (see Peridis below) he must have had a professional association with Peridis at some point in his career.
 Or maybe it was she!
 Because that Cambridge University site linked above states that they do not know whether Georgiladakis was a man or a woman!